Integrated Pest Management

 Yes, one must accept that there are beneficial bugs; in fact about 90% of them are beneficial.

 After this paradigm shift there is another big leap of faith, encourage the beneficial bugs.
 Plant weeds for them to make homes on.
 Learn who they are and which weeds they like.
 Have tolerance for a certain level of damage from the “bad bugs” – not every “bad bug” must be immediately eradicated.
 Many “bad bugs” are parasitized by “good bugs” and they need their dinner too.

-Show em whose boss by planting in a time that doesn't work for the bugs, beans planted in July don't suffer from the bugs tht thrive in June.
+Show em who is the boss by planting in a time that doesn't work for the problem bugs, beans planted in July don't suffer from the bugs that thrive in June.